jumpingjoy/watchnationpro/fitbit-sense-review.md

 Our rating: ★★★★☆ | 🙂

 Fitbit Sense price is $320 around.
 It is the costliest smartwatch that comes from Fitbit.
-However, while comparing with competitors to Fitbit sense, the price is moderate only in buyer’s point of view.
+However, while comparing with the competitors of Fitbit sense, the price is moderate from buyer’s point of view.

 #### How is the screen clarity of the Fitbit Sense series?